Rikotee/SSSF-trivia-project-server/README.md

 ### Example register query
 ![This is an register query image](https://users.metropolia.fi/~teemutr/queryimg/register.png)

+All these below require a bearer token (JWT) to be sent in the "Authorization" header.

 ### Example users query
 ![This is an users query image](https://users.metropolia.fi/~teemutr/queryimg/users.png)